carlesfernandez/docker-petalinux/README.md

 - `PETALINUX_INSTALLER` is the PetaLinux installer file. <br/>Defaults to
   `${PETALINUX_BASE}-installer.run`

-- `HTTP_SERV` is the HTTP server serving both SDK and PetaLinux installers.
+- `HTTP_SERV` is the HTTP server serving both Vivado and PetaLinux installers.
   <br/>Defaults to `http://172.17.0.1:8000/resources`.

 - `XXXX_XXXX` is the identifier of the Vivado Installer (which name is